 Fencing is an exciting sport that originated from medieval sword duels.
 From an activity where one of the involved individuals would end up either dead or injured, fencing evolved to become a modern sport in which two athletes use safe sword-like weapons to touch each other and score points.
 The sport works out both body and mind, with bouts so exciting that indeed remember those in which fencers were fighting for their lives, a long, long, time ago.
 Fencing has three different weapon categories: the épée (also spelled epee), the foil, and the saber.
 The three are very different from each other, with different sets of rules, tactics, techniques, equipment, and types of fencers.
 Having such different categories is part of the beauty of fencing, there are particularities about each one of the weapons to attract very different types of people to the sport.
-Fencing have some very specific rules without which the sport can't be understood.
+Fencing has some very specific rules without which the sport can't be understood.
 Learn below about some of the most important rules to know about fencing.

+(Now) Fencing is an exciting sport that originated from medieval sword duels.
+From an activity where one of the participants would end up either dead or injured, fencing has evolved to become a modern sport in which two athletes use safe sword-like weapons to touch each other and score points.
+Fencing has three different weapon categories: the épée (also spelled epee), the foil, and the saber.
+The three are very different from each other, with different sets of rules, tactics, techniques, equipment, and types of fencers.
+Read on to learn about some of the most important rules in fencing.